bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/compact-client-side-filtering:-neutrino.md

 Van Wirdum: 00:17:26

 Or not.
-Well anyways yeah so one problem is that the filter, you're a live client, I'm a live client, I'm downloading this filter from you, Sjoerds, who's running a full node, and then I actually have no idea if this filter is actually a filter or just gibberish.
+Well anyways so one problem is that the filter, you're a live client, I'm a live client, I'm downloading this filter from you, Sjoerds, who's running a full node, and then I actually have no idea if this filter is actually a filter or just gibberish.
 Is that what you're telling me?

 Provoost: 00:17:42